Qatar sovereign fund says focusing on warehouses, data centres - News Break

 Qatar sovereign fund says focusing on warehouses, data centres

-DUBAI (Reuters) -Qatar Investment Authority (QIA) is looking at sub-segments of the real estate sector such as warehouses and data centres for investments as the pandemic affected the traditional sectors of property, its chief executive said on Wednesday.
+DUBAI, June 23 (Reuters) - Qatar Investment Authority (QIA) is looking at sub-segments of the real estate sector such as warehouses and data centres for investments as the pandemic affected the traditional sectors of property, its chief executive said on Wednesday.

 "You have to be a little bit very specific in analysing the sector and try to really find out what are the opportunities," Mansoor bin Ebrahim al-Mahmoud told an economic forum organised by Bloomberg.